ReggieVW/cvat-docs/manual/basics.md

 The name of the task to be created.

 ### Project selection
-Link your task to a project
+Link your task to a project (optional)

 ### Labels
 Only availabe when the project is not linked to a project.